Polito-Software-Engineering-2-Group-10/ThesisManagement/backend/README.md

         "apply_date": "<apply request date>", // date of the request applied "status_clerk": null,  //status evaluated by clerk
         "status_teacher": null, //status evaluated by teacher
-        "approval_date": null //approval date of a request, it can be true only with 'status_teacher' and 'status_clerk' are both true.
+        "comment": null,  // Professor's comment for asking students to change their requests "approval_date": null //approval date of a request, it can be true only with 'status_teacher' and 'status_clerk' are both true.
     },
     ```